selma-e/Reverse_Engineering_Authentication/README.md

 ## Description:

-In this activity, I am building a quiz which is initated with the click of a
+In this activity, I am building a detailed user guide on how to traverse the code in the 'Develop' folder of this sample code.

 ## Installation: